bloominstituteoftechnology/node-db1-project/README.md

 **All these methods are asynchronous and return a promise**.

-- `find()`: calling find returns a promise that resolves with an array of all the accounts contained in the database.
+- `find()`: calling `find` returns a promise that resolves with an array of all the accounts contained in the database.
 - `findById()`: this method expects an `id` as it's only parameter and returns a promise that resolves with the account corresponding to the `id` provided or a _falsy_ value if an account with that `id` is not found.
-- `add()`: calling addd passing it a _account_ object will add it to the database and return a promise that resolves with the newly inserted _account_.
+- `add()`: calling add passing it a _account_ object will add it to the database and return a promise that resolves with the newly inserted _account_.
 - `update()`: accepts two arguments, the first is the `id` of the account to update and the second is an object with the `changes` to apply.
 It returns a promise that resolves with the count of updated records.
 If the count is `1` it means the record was updated correctly.
 - `remove()`: the remove method accepts an `id` as it's first parameter and upon successfully deleting the account from the database it returns returns a promise that resolves with the number of records deleted.